Shopify/product-taxonomy/README.md

 Dive straight into [`dist`](./dist/) to find the files you need and integrate this taxonomy into your system.

 We offer `txt` and `json` formats to make it easy to integrate with your systems.
 If you have a specific format you'd like to see, please open an issue and let us know!

+#### Attribute types

+Attributes include an explicit `type`.
+Closed-list attributes define a set of taxonomy values.
+Measurement attributes define a `measurement_type` and `supported_units` instead of values.

 #### 🗺️ Mapping to other taxonomies